One of the ways to handle text strings in C++ is through so-called null-terminated strings.

 Although they can be efficient, null-terminated strings have several limitations:

-• Manual memory management: The programmer must ensure that buffers are large enough.
+- Manual memory management: The programmer must ensure buffers are large enough.

-• Lack of safety: Errors such as buffer overflows are common if not handled properly.
+- Lack of safety: Errors like buffer overflows are common if not handled correctly.

 In summary, they are a pain to use 🤷.
 Although, they also have some advantages.